Year 7 Admissions (2023 Entry) to Sir Thomas Rich's School

 In essence, we believe we are experts in educating boys, knowing how best to maintain their focus and enthusiasm, and how to motivate them to achieve their personal best.

 How does my son gain admission to Sir Thomas Rich’s?

 Sir Thomas Rich’s is a selective school.
 To gain a place your son must first sit the Admissions Test in September of Year 6.
-The test will be held on a Saturday in September (to be confirmed).
+The test will be held on Saturday 17 September.
 Please be aware that this may have to change, if there are particular Covid-restrictions in place at that time.
 To be eligible for a place, your son must achieve the qualifying standard in the Admissions Test.
 Where there are more than 150 qualified students, the LA will offer places according to a student’s position in the rank order of Admissions Test scores and the school preferences made by parents (see also section on How will the successful pupils be selected.)